geode-sdk/docs/mods/guidelines.md

 ## Mods modifying the Geode UI

 Some mods may want to **extend Geode's own UI**, for example to add custom features to their own mod's page.
-This is allowed, however on the following conditions:
+This is allowed, however with some caveats.
+See [the tutorial page](/tutorials/modify-geode) for more.

-1. The mod may **only access nodes by ID**.
-No matching types or indices, if the node the mod wants to modify doesn't have an ID, the mod can not edit it
-2. The mod must **always check for null** on every node they access.
-It should never assume the existence of a node, even if it's trivial
-3. The mod must **safely handle all possible failure states**, such as missing sprites
-4. If the mod finds any missing IDs, it must **undo any/all of its changes** and not make any more.
-The recommended way to do this is to first use `querySelector` to grab all the nodes in the scene it intends to modify beforehand, and then returning early if any of them are null

-These rules are in place because the Geode UI is a highly volatile place that **may change at any time**, and any mod causing the Geode UI itself to crash would make it impossible to disable without safe mode.

 ## Joke mods